-✓ f.
-Options presented by DCFS worker
+✓ e.
+Other services for which student is eligible, such as IDEA transportation options f.
+Options presented by DCFS worker g.

-a.
 Alternatives not directly provided by the district/school such as taxis, carpools, public transportation, etc.

 IMPORTANT: All drivers transporting students (other than parents or legal guardians transporting their own students) in First Division vehicles MUST possess a valid school bus driver permit per Section 6-104(d) of the Vehicle Code.
 THIS INCLUDES TAXI CAB DRIVERS.